 It would be pleasant to think that Jan NovĂĄk, the Czech airman from VojaÌci, ucÌte se anglicky!, was invited to tea in the household and captivated by the sight of Marie, trim in her afternoon uniform (âblack, brown or wine-coloured dress (wool), small cap, and âafternoonâ apronâ); their eyes meet over the tea-tray, and they arrange a tryst in her meagre leisure time (âone afternoon and evening a week and every other Sunday afternoon and evening freeâ), shyly exchanging phrases from their respective handbooksâŠ One fears not.
 The German preface, unlike the English one, emphasizes the need to rise early, work quickly, and suppress any homesickness, âtaking a great interest in everything newâ instead.
 But despite the unhappiness which many a MĂ€dchen (of whatever age) endured, the domestic service visa was, all too often, a life-saver.

-Susan Halstead Content Specialist (Humanities & Social Sciences) Research Engagement
+Susan Halstead, Content Specialist (Humanities and Social Sciences), Research Engagement